 Additionally, you can merge cells by applying the VBA code.
 To see the procedure, follow the steps below.

-- To active the VBA Macro-Enabled worksheet, press Alt + F11.
+- To activate the VBA Macro-Enabled worksheet, press Alt + F11.

 - Click on the Insert option from the tab.